Rachi Sharma

-Rachi Sharma (born 14 February 2001) is an Indian actress who primarily works in Hindi television.
+Rachi Sharma is an Indian actress who primarily works in Hindi television.
 Sharma is best known for her portrayal of Durga Roy Chowdhury in Durga Aur Charu and Poorvi Kohli Malhotra in Kumkum Bhagya.

 Career

 Sharma made her acting debut in 2022 with Woh Toh Hai Albelaa, where she played Rashmi Sharma opposite Kinshuk Vaidya.
 From 2022 to 2023, she played a lawyer, Durga Roy Chowdhury, opposite Kunal Jaisingh in Durga Aur Charu.

-In Kumkum Bhagya, she played Poorvi Kohli Malhotra opposite Abrar Qazi, from November 2023 to February 2025.
+Sharama's breakthrough came with Kumkum Bhagya, where she played Poorvi Kohli Malhotra opposite Abrar Qazi, from November 2023 to February 2025.
 From June 2025 to September 2025, she played Meera Ghosh in Aami Dakini opposite Hitesh Bharadwaj.
-It was the first production addressing supernatural themes for the actress, who stated in an interview: "Since this is a horror show, the performance isn’t just about reacting to fear, sometimes you have to hold the emotion silently in your body, in your eyes..."
-The show was well received but went off air soon in September 2025.
+Since March 2026, she played Aadhya Singh Chauhan opposite Vikram Singh Chauhan in Colors TV's Do Duniya Ek Dil.